-To reduce the risk of electrical shock, avoid making contact with the shore cable or making a connection to a live shore outlet, especially in wet conditions.
+To reduce the risk of electrical shock, avoid contacting the shore cable or making a connection to a live shore outlet, especially in wet conditions.
 DO NOT spray water on electrical cables while washing down decks.

-The AC electrical system operates on a 120volt, 30 amp, 60 cycle system.
+The AC electrical system operates on a 120- volt, 30 amp, 60 cycle system.
 Models with CE designation; operate on a 230-volt, 16 amp, 50 cycle system.
+The AC system is powered by the shore power connection while at the dock.